 - potatoes (but not green parts)

 Scratch is affectionately referred to as ‘chicken crack’ for a reason; chickens love it, can’t get enough of it and it’s not healthy for them.
 Scratch typically consists of cracked corn and a mixture of grains, which tends to lack an appreciable amount of protein, vitamins and minerals.
-Scratch should be thought of as chicken candy and only given in small amounts occasionally. *Scratch should not be mixed into the flock’s feed.* I never give my flock scratch.
+Scratch should be thought of as chicken candy and only given in small amounts occasionally, if at all. *Scratch should not be mixed into the flock’s feed.* I never give my flock scratch.

 - moldy foods